Plant a fence!

 I understand that there are many times when a conventional hard material fence is the best choice.
 A wood, metal or vinyl fence is best when you have young children to protect, pets to retain or even a swimming pool to secure.

-However if your goal is to shield a nearby neglected adjacent property from view, create a for
+However if your goal is to shield a neglected adjacent property from view or create a private outdoor space, a live screen is the way to go!

 Here are a few additional benefits and details to consider when planting a live screen on your property.